1. A Trinket Exchanged

 We talked out the smaller details, of the makes – my knife's handle needed to be of antler bone I carried –and delivery, and a contract was signed.
 As Thindorn completed his final signature, the bells throughout the city began chiming the noon hour.
 We placed all of our trinkets back in the basket.
 Nár bowed again, deeper this time, so that his silver and black beard touched the floor.

 "Farewell, my good Elves.
 May your fortunes ever be as healthy as on this day."
 We replied with our own leave-takings.
-When I looked to the younger Dwarf, cradling the mithril-shirt, I imagined there to be a smirk in his red beard and a flicker in his eyes.
+When I looked to the younger Dwarf, cradling the mithril-shirt, I imagined there to be a smirk in his red beard.

 "Have you told this story to Uncle Gimli?"
 Ethan asked.